rmosolgo/countrysaurus/readme.md

 				new_aliases << value
 			end

-			# a few programatic aliases
+			# a few programmatic aliases
 			new_aliases += self.programmatic_aliases

 			# remove spaces, replace with something else